Amunamkhan/portfolio/README.md

 Senior Mobile Apps Developer with 8+ years of experience.
 My career includes architecture & developement of app solutions for Corporates/Individual clients in Dubai, Spain and Pakistan.

 Journey started as a mobile app developer from 2013.
-Android 2.2 was the gateway drug but it gave way to Backend,Fronend and its ecosystem.Loves trying out bleeding-edge technologies and spending every spare hour learning new stuff.
+Android 2.2 was the gateway drug but it gave way to backend,fronend and its ecosystem.Loves trying out bleeding-edge technologies and spending every spare hour learning new stuff.

 Throughout all those years I've worked with almost every part of MobileApps - bluetooth, camera, storages, maps & location, messaging, video/audio recording & playback, custom views & animations, payments, and many, many others.
 Apps that I've created applied to many different areas - Social Media, Location-based, Buy & Sell Marketplace, Messaging, Files storage etc. I’ve worked with, and got to know various technical solutions, like: RxJava and functional/reactive programming, unit testing, automated functional testing, Dependency Injection frameworks - Dagger, Guice, NoSQL databases, OpenGL etc.